-The NOAA/NCEI Blended Seawinds v2.0 product (NBSv2.0) contains 10 m neutral winds and wind stresses globally gridded at a 0.25° spatial resolution dating back to July 1987 at 6-hourly, daily, and monthly resolution.
-Data from 17 satellites are blended to create the product, using up to 7 satellites at a given time, enabling the product to delineate extreme wind speeds with higher accuracy than other wind based products (Saha and Zhang, 2022).
-The product is currently archived at NCEI and is available in both near-real time as well as in a science quality (post-processed) format through NOAA CoastWatch.
+The NOAA/NCEI Blended Seawinds v2.0 (NBSv2.0) product contains 10 m neutral winds and wind stresses globally gridded at a 0.25° spatial resolution dating back to July 1987 at 6-hourly, daily, and monthly resolution.
+Data from 17 satellites are blended to create the product, using up to 7 satellites at a given time, enabling the product to delineate extreme wind speeds with higher accuracy than other windbased products (Saha and Zhang, 2022).
+The product is currently archived at NCEI (Saha and Zhang, 2023) and is available both in near-real time and in a science-quality (postprocessed) format through NOAA CoastWatch.
 NBSv2.0 is a well-calibrated, uninterrupted, long-term, gap-free, and stable dataset.
 The 6-hourly data are used here as the input to generate the final gridded wind profile product.

-2.3 Model and Reanalysis Data
+2.3 Model and reanalysis data

-The offshore wind industry widely uses wind profiles from the NREL Wind Integration National Dataset (WIND) Toolkit (Draxl et. al., 2015), which are available around the coastal US at high spatial and temporal resolution.
-The latest version of this dataset is the NREL NOW-23 reanalysis data (Bodini et al., 2023; 2024).
-This product is generated using the WRF numerical weather prediction (NWP) model with the European Centre for Medium-Range Weather Forecasts (ECMWF) Reanalysis v5 (ERA5) product as input, to estimate wind profiles up to 500 m for US coastal regions beginning on January 1, 2000.
-NOW-23 data currently extends through December 31, 2019 for Hawai'i and the North Pacific regions, through December 21, 2022 for the South Pacific region (e.g., offshore of California), and through December 31, 2020 in all other regions.
-The 2 km horizontal spatial resolution NOW-23 files are available at both 5-minute and 1-hour time resolution through the Open Energy Data Initiative program of the US Department of Energy via their Amazon Web Service (AWS) public data registry page.
-Another source of long-term wind speeds, at 10 m and 100 m only, is the ERA5 product, which uses the Integrated Forecast System (IFS) to produce hourly estimates on a 0.25° global grid dating back to 1940.
-ERA5 2 m air temperature and sea surface temperature are also used to generate air-sea temperature differences (ΔT) as input to the RFR when implemented on NBSv2.0.
+The offshore wind industry widely uses wind profiles from the NREL Wind Integration National Dataset (WIND) Toolkit (Draxl et al., 2015a), which are available around the coastal US at high spatial and temporal resolution.
+The latest version of this dataset is the NREL NOW-23 reanalysis data (Bodini et al., 2023, 2024).
+This product is generated using the WRF numerical weather prediction (NWP) model with the European Centre for Medium-Range Weather Forecasts (ECMWF) Reanalysis v5 (ERA5) product as input to estimate wind profiles up to 500 m for US coastal regions beginning on 1 January 2000.
+NOW-23 data currently extend through 31 December 2019 for Hawai'i and the North Pacific regions, through 21 December 2022 for the South Pacific region (e.g., offshore California), and through 31 December 2020 in all other regions.
+The 2 km horizontal spatial resolution NOW-23 files are available at both 5 min and 1 h time resolution through the Open Energy Data Initiative program of the US Department of Energy via their Amazon Web Service (AWS) public data registry page.
+Another source of long-term wind speeds, at 10 and 100 m only, is the ERA5 product, which uses the Integrated Forecasting System (IFS) to produce hourly estimates on a 0.25° global grid dating back to 1940 (Hersbach et al., 2023).
+ERA5 2 m air temperature and sea surface temperature are also used to generate air-sea temperature differences ( $\Delta T$ ) as input to the RFR when implemented on NBSv2.0.
 These fields are downloaded using the Climate Data Store (CDS) Application Program Interface.